 In this hallway, Kelley and Mark used salvaged wood from a barn to cover the walls so Kelley chose a white Austin Wall Sconce to stand out against the dark wood.
 The 10″ RLM inspired warehouse shade easily highlights the artwork on the wall and provides light for the hall which leads to the mudroom, master bedroom, and bath.
 “I like the fact that the fixtures add a pop of color to the walls,” Kelley says.
 “And the porcelain enamel finish makes them easy to clean.”

 Barn Light Electric is the only manufacturer of porcelain enamel lighting in America, a type of lighting that was once a staple of the lighting industry in the early 20th century.
-Commercial grade steel is hand spun then three layers of porcelain enamel glass are baked onto the shade to produce the signature high-gloss finish that will never fade or corrode.
-These fixtures will provide Kelley and Mark a lifetime of use in their fabulous farmhouse home!
+Commercial grade steel is hand spun then three layers of porcelain enamel glass are baked onto the shade to produce the signature high-gloss finish that will never fade and is easy to maintain.
+These fixtures will provide Kelley and Mark years of use in their fabulous farmhouse home!

 Photos courtesy of Sweet Gravy Studio